lscoppitto/docs-v3/docs/reference/libs/protocols/mqtt.md

 ### exception `MQTTPublishTimeout`
 The publish method has timeout waiting for ack from borker when `qos` > 0 and `timeout` > 0.

+### exception `MQTTPublishGenericError`
+The publish method failed with an error that to not match any of the previous exceptions.

 ### class `MQTT`
 ```python
 MQTT(host, client_id, username="", password="", port=1883, clean_session=True, keepalive=60, reconnect_after=5000, network_timeout=6000, ctx=())